endywezy/health_and_fitness_tracker/README.md

 Configure Environment Variables
 Create a .env file in the root of the project directory and add your MongoDB connection string and JWT secret.
-For example:

-      ```bash
+- For example:

       Copy
       MONGO_URI=mongodb://localhost:27017/health_tracker
       JWT_SECRET=your_jwt_secret